- What is hotel inventory?

 Mews is a cloud-based hotel property management system (PMS) that provides a range of functionalities, including reservations, front desk operations, invoicing, housekeeping, and reporting.
 It emphasizes seamless integrations with other hotel systems and offers a user-friendly interface.

-Cloudbeds is a popular cloud-based hotel management platform that offers property management, channel management, online booking engine, and revenue management tools.
+Cloudbeds is a popular cloud-based hotel management platform that offers property management, channel management, hotel booking engine, and revenue management tools.
 It provides a unified solution for hotel operations and integrates with various third-party systems.

 eZee Absolute is a user-friendly hotel management software with modules for reservations, front desk operations, accounting, and online booking management.
 In addition, it offers mobile apps, integrations with various online bookings and travel agencies, and comprehensive reporting capabilities.